aileenproject/aileen-core/Readme.md

 ## Database for development
 Use sqlite

+## code
+We use black
+We use isort for package importing

 ## .env file
 To run the aileen box you'll need to have the following in an `aileen/.env` file.
 ```